Calabi-Yau Manifolds, Hermitian Yang-Mills Instantons and Mirror Symmetry: Spinor Representation of Six-dimensional Riemannian Manifolds

-Note that the Riemann curvature tensor in 6 dimensions has $225 = 15 \times 15$ components in total which is the number of expansion coefficients in each class.
-Because the torsion free condition has been assumed for the curvature tensor, the first Bianchi identity $R_{A[BCD]}=0$ should be imposed which leads to 120 constraints.
-After all, the curvature tensor has $105 = 225-120$ independent components which must be equal to the number of remaining expansion coefficients in the classes $\mathbb{A}$ and $\mathbb{B}$ after solving the 120 constraints
+The Riemann curvature tensor in six dimensions has $225 = 15 \times 15$ components in total which is the number of the expansion coefficients $f^{ab}_{(\pm\pm)}$ in each class.
+Because the torsion free condition has been assumed for the curvature tensors, the first Bianchi identity $R^{(\pm)}_{A[BCD]}=0$ should be imposed which leads to 120 constraints for each class.
+After all, the curvature tensor has $105 = 225-120$ independent components which must be equal to the number of remaining expansion coefficients in the class $\mathbb{A}$ or $\mathbb{B}$ after solving the 120 constraints

-It is worthwhile to notice that the curvature tensor automatically satisfies the symmetry property $R_{ABCD} = R_{CDAB}$ after dictating the first Bianchi identity \eq{1st-bi}.
-Therefore, one can split the 120 constraints in Eq. \eq{1st-bi} into $105 = \frac{15 \times 14}{2}$ conditions imposing the symmetry $R_{ABCD} = R_{CDAB}$ and extra 15 conditions.
-This can be clarified by considering the tensor product of $SU(4)$ \ct{slansky}
+It is worthwhile to notice that the curvature tensor automatically satisfies the symmetry property $R^{(\pm)}_{ABCD} = R^{(\pm)}_{CDAB}$ after dictating the first Bianchi identity \eq{1st-bi}.
+Therefore, one can split the 120 constraints in Eq. \eq{1st-bi} into the $105 = \frac{15 \times 14}{2}$ conditions imposing the symmetry $R^{(\pm)}_{ABCD} = R^{(\pm)}_{CDAB}$ and the extra 15 conditions.
+These extra conditions can be manifest by considering the tensor product of $SU(4)$ \ct{slansky}

 where the first part with 120 components is symmetric and the second part with 105 components is antisymmetric.
 It is obvious from our construction that $f^{ab}_{(\pm\pm)} \in \mathbf{15} \otimes \mathbf{15}$.
-The 84 components in the symmetric part is the number of Weyl tensors in six dimensions and the $21 = 20 + 1$ components are coming from Ricci tensors.
-The remaining 15 components will be further removed by the first Bianchi identity \eq{1st-bi} after expelling the antisymmetric components in Eq. \eq{tensor-prod}.
+The 84 components in the symmetric part is the number of Weyl tensors in six dimensions and the $21 = 20 + 1$ components refer to Ricci tensors.
+The remaining 15 components in the symmetric part are removed by the first Bianchi identity \eq{1st-bi} after expelling the antisymmetric components in Eq. \eq{tensor-prod}.